 Recently, a friend of mine – let’s call her Donna – told me about her battle.
 Not a battle with her weight.
-Or with her husband; or even with her terrible-two daughter.
-She fights the good fight of teens and screens, because Donna’s teenage son constantly uses his device.
-One hand forever clutches his tablet.
-Does this sound familiar?
+Or with her husband; or even with her tantrum-throwing daughter.
+She fights the good fight of teens and screens, because Sam, Donna’s teenage son, constantly uses his device.
+He forever clutches his laptop.

 Then came his sing-song protest.
 “Oh, but M-um!
 I’m just watching this video!”

 “No!
 Too late!
 Enough warnings.”
 She put reached over the table.
 “Hand it over.
 You get it back in the morning.”

 “But I’ve got homework to do!”

 “Well next time, think about that before watching your video at the dinner table,” she said, gesturing at the hungry onlookers.
 “You’ll have to work out another way to do your homework.”

 Grumbling, 13-year-old Sam handed over the device.
 “No fair!”
 His face looked like thunder.
 “I’ll never sleep now.”

 This teens and screens incident caused Donna to act

 She decided to pray.
 Not just a “Please God can you help me with this” sort of prayer.
 It was more like, “I’m desperate and I’m praying until I get an answer!”

 In fact, she stayed up most of the night asking God to show her what to do.
 She felt weak, lost, and out of control.
 But mostly she felt so sad at the rift this was causing in her special relationship with Sam-the-Man, as she affectionately calls him.